Icefenix7198/Platypus_Engine/README.md

 # Features

 - You can create a cube, shpere and a cylinder.
-- You can drag an drop fbx files from your device to the program.
 - You can show the vertex and face normals of a game object.
 - Every game object has three components: transform, mesh and material.
 - The project starts with a house charged.